jesuslg123/iPixel-ESP32/CUSONG_FONT_SOLUTION.md

 ### 3. Protocol Format

-Each character in the compact 7px Cusong font follows this format:
+Each character in the compact 7px Cusong font follows this format (the 7-byte header is per-glyph; keep it exactly as sniffed):

 ```
 ┌─────────────────────────────────────────────┐
+│ Header: H0 H1 H2 H3 H4 H5 H6 (7 bytes)    │
+│         common but not guaranteed:        │
-│ Header: 00 FF FF FF 00 00 00 (7 bytes)    │
+│         00 FF FF FF 00 00 00              │
 ├─────────────────────────────────────────────┤
 │ Glyph Data: 10 bytes (one per row)        │
 │   - Each byte = horizontal row of pixels   │